-A Brazilian-American interdisciplinary technoetic artist, designer, educator and researcher, Claudia Jacques holds an MFA in Computer Art, School of Visual Arts, NY, USA, and is currently a PhD candidate at the Planetary Collegium, CAiiA Hub, School of Art & Media, University of Plymouth, UK.
+A Brazilian-American interdisciplinary technoetic artist, designer, educator and researcher, Claudia Jacques holds an MFA in Computer Art, School of Visual Arts, NY, USA, and a PhD in Interactive Art at the Planetary Collegium, CAiiA Hub, School of Art & Media, University of Plymouth, UK.

 While exploring a variety of media from color pastels and wood, to photographs, video and code, Jacques artistic practice intersects art, technology and science to develop composites and interactive hybrid art that interrogate perceptions of space-time, digital-physical, sublime-mundane, virtual-real.